 Me: ‘Are there any instrumentals on it?’
 Jem: ‘No.’ Me: ‘What’s it like then?’
 Jem: ‘It’s bloody brilliant, just get it!’

 In 1988, the world didn’t need a dose of beautifully-recorded, full-on prog lunacy, but they got it anyway and the UK music scene was all the better for it.
 There were murmurs of a ‘prog revival’ at the time but It Bites (and to a certain extent Marillion) were streets ahead of the pack because they blended superb musicianship with great hooks and catchy songs.

 Hats off to Richard Branson and Virgin for throwing some money at this album because it turned out to be classic prog’s last hurrah.
-Mainly recorded at The Manor in Oxfordshire (where rumour has it singer/guitarist Francis Dunnery ‘gained access’ to Richard Branson’s bountiful wine cellar with disastrous consequences…), OATW is essentially one side of beautifully-produced pop/rock songs (mainly helmed by Virgin prog survivor Steve Hillage), and another of completely brilliant, barmy prog/pop pieces.
+Mainly recorded at The Manor in Oxfordshire (where rumour has it singer/guitarist Francis Dunnery gained access to Richard Branson’s bountiful wine cellar on the band’s first night of recording with disastrous consequences…), OATW is essentially one side of beautifully-produced pop/rock songs (mainly helmed by Virgin prog survivor Steve Hillage), and another of completely brilliant, barmy prog/pop pieces.